-A community consultation will be carried out as soon as the budget is released to inform local communities regarding the other planned project activities to solicit their opinions, and enable them to question proposed mitigation measures.
-The main issues raised by the local community during the consultation should be recorded and the detailed minutes of the consultation meeting should be attached to this ESMP, along with a full list of participants (disaggregated by gender and age).
+This ESMP has been prepared in a participatory manner with Range officers/In-charges under whose jurisdiction the activity falls.
+A community consultation will be carried out as described in section 9.
+This is mainly to inform local communities regarding the planned project activities, solicit their opinions, and enable them to question the proposed mitigation measures.
+The main issues raised during the consultation meeting will be compiled as follows:

+The detailed minutes of the consultation meeting/ official correspondences will be kept as a requirement for this ESMP, along with a full list of participants (disaggregated by gender and age).

-The full English version of this ESMP, as well as an executive summary in Bhutanese, shall be disclosed on the website of MoAF, BFL and WWF, Bhutan Program.
-Hard copies of the ESMP should also be available at the PA Management Office and at the PCU Office.
+The full English version of this ESMP, as well as an executive summary in Bhutanese, shall be disclosed/uploaded on the website of MoAF, BFL and WWF, Bhutan Program.
+The hard copies of the ESMP would be made available at the PA Management Office and at the PCU Office.

-9. Stakeholder Engagement Plan
+9. Stakeholder engagement plan